Vaginal Reconstruction (Labiaplasty)

 When we hear from our labiaplasty patients after their procedures, they often remark on how much more comfortable they feel in their own bodies.
 Daily activities, such as exercise, are easier and less painful to perform.
 Patients feel more confident (and much less self-conscious) after their procedure.
 The results of labiaplasty will, of course, vary from patient to patient, but our patients tend to feel great afterwards—more self-esteem, more confidence, and the ability to ignore their anatomy when deciding on what clothes to wear.

-If you are interested in what vaginal rejuvenation can do for you, contact the highly skilled New Jersey labiaplasty surgeons at East Coast Advanced Plastic Surgery.
-You can schedule your consultation at one of our six convenient locations.
+If you are interested in learning what vaginal rejuvenation can do for you, contact the highly skilled New Jersey labiaplasty surgeons at East Coast Advanced Plastic Surgery.
+You can schedule your consultation at one of our seven convenient locations.
 Get started on your transformation today!